Aborres/aborres.github.io/_posts/2017-02-19-pbr-material-editor-update-3.md

 ![Deferred Rendering 4 textures]({{ "/assets/images/2018-04-07-Deferred.png" | absolute_url }})

 However, I took advantage of this situation and I adapted some parts in the process to make them work more accordingly with the engine design.
 For example, one of the areas I worked on more was the framebuffer integration.
 Framebuffers are designed to easily work with textures, materials and other buffers but with the new adaptation of the rendering (with the cameras performing the actual draw) I needed to adapt them to be drawn by a camera or to allow cameras to draw their info inside them.
 Also, I tested the past week new integration (the composer).
 The composer allowed me to quickly implement and perform tests over my rendering pipeline.
 The actual composer has three phases and each phase is performed differently for each type rendering object.
 In this simulation, I tested the C++ composer version because at this point I do not need the advantages of the scripting until I have some kind of interface working on the engine which allows me to reload scripts in real time.
 After all this work I started working on advanced rendering techniques such as PBR or IBL; however, most of those techniques require of 3D texture or cubemaps; therefore, my next step was to support into the engine this kind of textures.
 I made this tweaking my rendering API, now cubemaps are supported inside the texture functions and the way the API expects those textures is a block of aligned memory where all the 6 textures are sort by the OpenGL convention.
-To test them, I implemented an example of skybox into the engine:
+To test them, I implemented an example of skybox into the [engine](https://www.youtube.com/embed/fjxkg-Gaufg).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/5t6Q3t0vnrs?rel=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ##  IO